core-wg/transport-indication/draft-ietf-core-transport-indication.md

 ### Unreachable canonical origin addresses

-For devicesc that are not generally reachable at a stable address, it may make sense to use a scheme and authority as the canonical address that can not actually be dereferenced.
+For devices that are not generally reachable at a stable address, it may make sense to use a scheme and authority as the canonical address that can not actually be dereferenced.

 The registered names available for that purpose depend on the locally defined host or service name registry.